-- Includes targets which specify population intakes according to average reductions in percentage or volume (e.g. mg/g) for salt, saturated fat, trans fats or added sugars - Excludes targets to reduce intake of foods that are dense in nutrients of concern - Typically requires the government to establish clear dietary guidelines on the maximum daily intake of nutrients of concern

-- Brazil: The "Strategic Action Plan for Confronting NCDs in Brazil, 2011-2022 specifies a target of increasing adequate consumption of fruits and vegetables, from 18.2% to 24.3 % between 2010 and 2022 and reduction of the average salt intake of 12g to 5g, between 2010 and 2022. - South Africa: The South African plan for the prevention and control of non-communicable diseases includes a target on reducing mean population intake of salt to <5g per day by 2020. - UK: In July 2015, the government adopted as official dietary advice the recommendation of the Advisory Committee on Nutrition that sugar should make up no more than 5% of daily calorie intake (30g or 7 cubes of sugar per day).
+Definitions and scope Includes targets which specify population intakes according to average reductions in percentage or volume (e.g. mg/g) for salt, saturated fat, trans fats or added sugars - Excludes targets to reduce intake of foods that are dense in nutrients of concern - Typically requires the government to establish clear dietary guidelines on the maximum daily intake of nutrients of concern International examples - Brazil : The "Strategic Action Plan for Confronting NCDs in Brazil, 2011-2022 specifies a target of increasing adequate consumption of fruits and vegetables, from 18.2% to 24.3 % between 2010 and 2022 and reduction of the average salt intake of 12 g to 5 g, between 2010 and 2022 82 .
+South Africa: The South African plan for the prevention and control of non- communicable diseases includes a target on reducing mean population intake of salt to <5 grams per day by 202083.
+UK: In July 2015, the government adopted as official dietary advice the recommendation of the Advisory Committee on Nutrition that sugar should make up no more than 5% of daily calorie intake (30g or 7 cubes of sugar per day).
 Current sugar intake makes up 12 to 15% of energy.
-An evidence review by Public Health England outlines a number of strategies and interventions.

-The Sodium Working Group, led by Health Canada and others, recommended an interim average intake of sodium at 2,300 mg of sodium per day by 2016, and longer term goal of 95% of the population with a sodium intake below the upper limit of 2,300 mg per day.
-These were not formally adopted by the Canadian Government in practice.
-In the Guidance for Food Industry on Reducing Sodium in Processed Foods, one of the roles of Government is to "Support reduction of Canadians' average sodium intake to 2,300 mg per day by 2016".

-The Trans Fat Task Force issued recommendations for targets for trans fat in the food supply to align with the WHO recommendations for trans fats that suggest limiting intake to less than 1% of total energy intake.
+An evidence review by Public Health England outlines a number of strategies and interventions84.
+Context Federal Context The Sodium Working Group, led by Health Canada and others, recommended an interim average intake of sodium at 2,300 mg of sodium per day by 2016, and longer term goal of 95% of the population with a sodium intake below the upper limit of 2,300 mg per day.
+These were not formally adopted by the Canadian Government in practice 85 .
+In the Guidance for Food Industry on Reducing Sodium in Processed Foods, one of the roles of Government is to "Support reduction of Canadians' average sodium intake to 2,300 mg per day by 2016 ^{"86} .
+The Trans Fat Task Force issued recommendations for targets for trans fat in the food supply to align with the WHO recommendations for trans fats that suggest limiting intake to less than 1% of total energy intake 87 .
 This was accepted by the Minister of Health.

-According to the report Reducing the sodium intake of Canadians: A Provincial and Territorial Report on Progress and Recommendations for Future Action (2012), "Canada's Premiers have endorsed sodium reduction as an important healthy living measure, and the federal, provincial and territorial Ministers of Health and Healthy Living, except Québec, have committed to achieving an interim population average intake goal of 2,300 mg per day by 2016".
+Policy details According to the report Reducing the sodium intake of Canadians: A Provincial and Territorial Report on Progress and Recommendations for Future Action (2012), "Canada's Premiers have endorsed sodium reduction as an important healthy living measure, and the federal, provincial and territorial Ministers of Health and Healthy Living, except Québec, have committed to achieving an interim population average intake goal of 2,300 mg per day by 2016".
 The report also identifies opportunities for the federal government to support the work that provinces and territories are doing to help achieve the 2016 sodium intake goal of 2,300 mg per person each day, as agreed to by federal, provincial and territorial ministers in September 2010.

-No other territorial targets have been established regarding intake of nutrients or food groups of concern in Yukon.
+No other provincial targets have been established regarding intake of nutrients or food groups of concern in Ontario.
+Comments/ notes

-Comments/notes

-In 2013 & 2014 Yukon Health and Social Services launched a sodium reduction awareness campaign- Salty Talk, to support sodium reduction work and aligning with recommendations for sodium reduction.